ansariminhaj/ulime_github/README.md

 * The code has also been sufficiently commented.
 If something remains unclear, please reach out to minhaj3737@gmail.com.
 * Make sure you set the runtime in Colaboratory to GPU before running the notebook! https://colab.research.google.com/github/ansariminhaj/ulime_github/blob/main/Imagenet_github.ipynb

+## Training a CNN model on Liver and Pancreatic Tumors
+* The dataset has been kept private.
+* However, both liver_model.ipynb and pancreas_model.ipynb show the train/validation loss graphs and performance metrics of the trained models.